HAIR LOSS & THE 5 STAGES OF GRIEF

 Because Telogen Effluvium is a symptom of trauma, grief and stress, it is a temporary form of hair loss that can last between 6 to 9 months.
 There are cases where Telogen Effluvium can last longer if the stress and trauma is ongoing.
 However, the fact that Telogen Effluvium is temporary doesn’t make it any less devastating.
 Severe hair thinning or hair fall in clumps exasperates an existing stressful situation and can have a damaging effect on self-esteem at a time when self-confidence is required to weather the storm of adversity.

 If you are suffering from Telogen Effluvium seeking treatment that reactivate the Anagen stage of the hair growth cycle is advisable.
 ProTress Essential Scalp Therapy Energising Shampoo and Lotion is made with the patented Si MATRIX PF, which stimulates the flow of blood around the scalp, contains the vital nutrients that your hair needs to grow and revitalises hair follicles, all of which prevents hair loss and restores hair growth.
 Made with natural extracts of Rosemary and Nettle, the shampoo has a cleansing and nourishing impact on the scalp, making hair thicker and stronger.
-For more information click here.
+For more information about our treatment please click here.
+To read our reviews, please click here

 The 5 Stages of Grief